gosukehommaEX/adaptive2in1binary/README.md

 ## Overview

-This repository contains R functions and reproducible code for the paper:

-**"A 2-in-1 adaptive design for binary endpoints"**
+This repository contains R functions and reproducible code for analytical evaluation of the 2-in-1 adaptive design with binary endpoints.
-Gosuke Homma and Takuma Yoshida
-*Statistics in Medicine* (under review)

 The 2-in-1 adaptive design allows a clinical trial to maintain a small trial or expand to a large trial adaptively based on decisions made at an interim analysis.
 This package provides functions to analytically evaluate the type I error rate and power for the 2-in-1 adaptive design with binary endpoints, without requiring Monte Carlo simulations.